JACoW-org/docs-PURR/docs/Functionalities/finalProceedings.md

 In fact, 'Pre-Press' involves:

-- including contributions that haven't been fully accepted
+- Including contributions that have been accepted (green state) but have not undergone QA.
-- excluding contributions' slides, if any
+- Excluding contribution slides, if any.
-- performing a non-strict PDF check
+- Performing a PDF check that will log warnings without halting the task execution.
-- skipping the generation of DOI payloads
+- Skipping the generation of DOI payloads.
+- The link to each contribution's DOI page is internal and not on [DOI.org](https://doi.org).
+- The link to each PDF paper in the contribution details and in the at-a-glance proceedings volume is relative (internal with respect to the generated site).

+On the other hand, 'Final Proceedings' involves:

+- Including ONLY contributions that have been accepted (green state) and have undergone QA.
+- Including contribution slides when available.
+- Performing a PDF check that will log errors on the panel without halting the task execution.
+- Generating JSON payloads for each contribution's DOI.
-- pointing to the contributions' DOI pages internally
+- The link to each contribution's DOI page is on [DOI.org](https://doi.org).
-- having relative links to PDF files
+- The link to each PDF paper in the contribution details and in the at-a-glance proceedings volume is absolute.

 The main goal of 'Pre-Press' is to perform a quicker run, while 'Final Proceedings' is intended for the generation of the proceedings to be published.